Plumbers' knots: Relationships with lattice knots and cube diagrams

-The cube diagrams of Baldridge and Lowrance \cite{Bald} are essentially lattice knots restricted in a manner which increases their resemblance to plumbers' knots.
-Similar to our discussion above, these contain information identical to that in a plumbers' knot representative of a cell.
+As cube diagrams can be used to compute combinatorial knot Floer homology via a modification of the grid diagram algorithm in \cite{CombFloer}, these subspaces $C_n$ are of particular interest.
 We expect that our development of the combinatorics of plumbers' knots will illuminate computations in the cube diagram chain complex for knot Floer homology.
-Further, as we study plumbers' knots relationship to finite-type invariants in \cite{UnstabVas}, this may provide a method of understanding connections between the two theories.
+Further, our study of plumbers' knots relationship to finite-type invariants in \cite{UnstabVas} may provide a method of understanding connections between the two theories.